lopo12123/lopo12123.github.io/template.md

 layout: doc

 # custom frontmatter properties
+# the title of the post, will show up in the post list
+name: <name>
 # a brief description of the post, will show up in the post list
 brief: <description>
 # a list of platforms the post is about, will show up in the 'tag-bar'